 - Believe that all girls can code!

-- Must be able to commit to at least 2 (two) two-week teaching engagement, plus the week of preparation time (“Week Zero”).
+- Must be able to commit to at least 1 (one) full two-week teaching engagement, in addition to 1 (one) week of training & preparation time.

 NOTE: If you are selected for an interview, you will receive more information about how to prepare for the teaching and technical portions of your interview.

-Interested applicants may send their resume and cover letter to firstname.lastname@example.org
+Interested applicants may complete an application and submit their resumes and cover letter via our online application.

 Please include in your cover letter a summary of your computer science and/or teaching experience, as well as a description of how you heard about this role, what motivated you to apply, and why you believe you’d be successful.